 Wrapping It Up

 Cabinets can be washed down with hot soapy water and a sponge.
 Give extra attention to the cupboards above the stove and refrigerator, as they can tend to collect grease.
+(For a full tutorial on how to clean grease from kitchen cabinets, click here.)
 Dry and polish cabinet surfaces with a lint-free cloth.

 Lower cabinets take a lot of abuse in a busy kitchen and are often neglected.
 Get a short stool you can sit on.
 To do this job justice, plan on ten minutes of scrubbing, once a month, minimum.
 Be especially vigilant on lower cabinets under the sink, food-prep areas, and on eat-in kitchen islands.
 Spills can build up on the lower cabinet door trim.